watchingwhileusleep/x-request-id-middleware/README.md

 ### Sentry Integration

-If you're using Sentry for error tracking, this library can automatically add the request ID to your Sentry logs:
+If you're using Sentry for error tracking, this library automatically adds the request ID to your Sentry logs.
+You don't need to manually set the request ID for Sentry.
+Here’s how it works:

-1. Initialize Sentry in your project.
+1. **Initialize Sentry in your project**:

-2. The request ID will automatically be attached to Sentry events as a `request_id` tag.
+    Ensure that Sentry is initialized in your application as usual.
+For example:

     ```python
-    from x_request_id_middleware.common import set_request_id
+    import sentry_sdk

-    def some_error_prone_function():
-        set_request_id("my-request-id")
-        raise Exception("An error occurred")
+    sentry_sdk.init(
+        dsn="your_sentry_dsn_here",
+        # Other Sentry configuration
+    )
     ```

+2. **Automatic Request ID Tagging**:

+    Once Sentry is initialized, the request ID will be automatically attached to Sentry events as a `x_request_id` tag.
+This means you don't need to call `set_request_id` manually.
+The middleware will handle setting the request ID in the context for both Django and FastAPI, and it will be picked up by Sentry.

+    Here’s how you would typically use the middleware in your applications:

+    - **For Django**:

+        ```python
+        # In your Django settings.py
+        MIDDLEWARE = [
+            ...,
+            'x_request_id_middleware.django_middleware.XRequestIDMiddleware',
+            ...
+        ]
+        ```

+    - **For FastAPI**:

+        ```python
+        from fastapi import FastAPI
+        from x_request_id_middleware.fastapi_middleware import FastAPIXRequestIDMiddleware

+        app = FastAPI()
+        app.add_middleware(FastAPIXRequestIDMiddleware)
+        ```

+    You can now rely on Sentry to automatically handle request IDs for you.

 ## NGINX Integration